SkywalkerAyush/Shortest-Path-Finder-with-Visualizer/README.md

-Pathfinding Visualizer Tutorial
+Shortest Path Finder with Visulaiser
-This project is a tutorial for creating a Pathfinding Visualizer.
+This project is creates a shortest Pathfinding Visualizer.
 It visualizes pathfinding algorithm and helps in understanding how they work step-by-step.

 Project Structure
 Everything related to the tutorial (i.e., all the code) is located under /src/PathfindingVisualizer and /src/algorithms.
 The PathfindingVisualizer component is imported and rendered in App.js.